ufs-community/land-DA_workflow/docs/source/BuildingRunningTesting/BuildRunLandDA.rst

 Check Progress
 *****************

-Verify that the experiment ran successfully:

-To check on the job status, users on a system with a Slurm job scheduler may run:
+To check on the experiment status, users on a system with a Slurm job scheduler may run:

 .. code-block:: console